raphaelribard/Sales_forecasting/README.md

 -  Try the R changepoint package from Lancaster University
 -  Fully use the CookieCutter structure
 -  Integrate it in AWS
+-  Clean the code (add comments and make it object oriented building a predictor class)

 Project Organization
 ------------